-Oil prices rose on Friday and were heading for their biggest weekly gain since late October, after the US carried out military strikes in Nigeria, a major oil producer.
+Crude was trading higher earlier in the day and was heading for its largest weekly gain since October after the US carried out military strikes in Opec member Nigeria, a major oil producer.
+Geopolitical tension between the US and Venezuela has also stoked supply concerns.

-The US air strikes in Nigeria are also "raising short-term supply risks for the commodity, overshadowing concerns about an oversupplied market", Mr Valecha said.
+The US air strikes in Nigeria are also "raising short-term supply risks for the commodity, overshadowing concerns about an oversupplied market", said Vijay Valecha, chief investment officer at Century Financial.

 “The Department of War executed numerous perfect strikes, as only the United States is capable of doing,” Mr Trump said.

-Meanwhile, the continuing geopolitical tensions between the US and Venezuela, another Opec member, are also affecting oil prices.
+Meanwhile, the continuing geopolitical tension between the US and Venezuela, another Opec member, are also affecting oil prices.
 Last week, the US ordered a blockade of all sanctioned oil tankers entering and leaving Venezuela, putting oil flowing out of the South American country at risk.

 The US has seized two oil tankers off the Venezuelan coast this month as the Trump administration continues to put pressure on President Nicolas Maduro and his government.